Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

 For this model, in \cite{Bianchi:2021sug}, it has been shown that the spectra are not of a Regge form but mostly in the form of a KK-like spectrum as $m^2 \approx aN^2 + bN +c$, again similar to the $N$ levels coalescing of an N-dimensional matrix, where for complex symmetric matrices, $(N^2 + N -2)/2$ parameters are needed to enforce the coalescence of $N$ levels \cite{Heiss_2008}.
-This point strongly suggests a connection between EPs and the holographic end-walls, specifically in top-down models, as both show similar functional behaviors in $N$.

-The general effects of this wall at $U_\Lambda$ are indeed very similar to EPs, as it causes various phase transitions, changes in the entanglement entropy, mutual information, and other quantum information quantities, and induces chaos.
-The chaotic behaviors can be seen through spacings of eigenvalues, which will be explained in the next section.
+So this point again suggests a connection between EPs and the holographic end-walls, as both show similar functional behaviors in $N$.
+This wall at $U_\Lambda$ also causes various phase transitions, drastic changes in the entanglement entropy, mutual information, and other quantum information quantities, and induces chaos.